VictoriaMRamirez/Homu-Project/Testing/README.md

-# TESTING FOR FINAL PROYECT "HOMU" FROM CERTIFIED TECH DEVELOPER
+# TESTING - FINAL PROYECT "HOMU" FROM CERTIFIED TECH DEVELOPER
 The folder is divided in different sprints to follow along the project's structure.

 ## Links: